mobxjs/mobx-angular/README.md

 - Instead of detaching, use OnPush CD strategy on the component

 ## autorunSync
-This method is deprecated - do not use it
+This method is deprecated - do not use it.

 ## reaction
 Aside from autorun, MobX allows you to react to specific data changes.